 Required Qualifications A Doctor of Medicine/Osteopathy is required.
 Possession of a current license to practice medicine in the State of Michigan is necessary.
 Completion of a residency in Psychiatry is required.
 Must be board certified or board eligible in Child Psychiatry.
 Applicants must have demonstrated promise for an academic career that emphasizes clinical care, teaching and administration.
 Superior clinical competencies and master teacher skills are necessary and be an active member in good standing of the University of Michigan Medical Staff.
 The successful candidate should have an interest in the delivery of exceptional inpatient psychiatric services.
 Comfort with providing psychiatric care to patients with significant physical health or developmental needs is necessary.

-Note: This position is posted as Clinical Instructor/Clinical Assistant Professor/Clinical Associate Professor/Clinical Professor.
-Rank and compensation of selected candidate is dependent upon qualifications.
+This position is posted as Clinical Instructor/Clinical Assistant Prof/Clinical Associate Prof/Clinical Professor.
+The rank of the selected candidate will depend on qualifications.